yelsukov/otus-ha/README.md

 The command will build the Docker images and runs the containerы using a compose file.

 Or you can run docker-compose directly:
-`sudo docker-compose up --build -d`
+`sudo docker-compose -f docker-compose.standalone.yml up --build -d`

 You will find the frontend SPA at http://127.0.0.1:8008